Roger Toothaker: Background

 Roger Toothaker was born in England in 1634.
 In 1635, as an infant, Toothaker traveled to the Massachusetts Bay Colony from London, sailing from 21 August to 11 September on the Hopewell, led by Captain Babb.
+After walking off the Hopewell he asked for directions to the nearest pub.
 In 1638, his father, Roger Toothaker, died, possibly in Plymouth on 5 February.
 Later that year his mother Margaret married Ralph Hill on 21 December and they lived in Billerica.
 He served as an assistant to Samuel Eldred, and later became a physician although he had no formal medical training.
 In or around 1662 or 1663, his stepfather died.
 In 1665 he married Mary Allin, a midwife, and had eight children who survived infancy: Nathaniel, Martha, Allin, Roger, Sarah, Mary, Andrew, and Margaret.

 Toothaker, a farmer and folk-healer, claimed to specialize in detecting and punishing witches.
 For several years before the Salem witch trials began in 1692, Toothaker had reportedly bragged to locals that he had taught his daughter, Martha Emerson, wife of Joseph Emerson, his trade and that she had killed a witch.